wultra/powerauth-mobile-sdk/docs/Migration-from-1.0-to-1.1.md

 # Migration from 1.0.x to 1.1.x

-This guide contains instructions for migration from PowerAuth Mobile SDK version `1.0.x` to version `1.1.x`.

-## Introduction

 PowerAuth Mobile SDK in version `1.1.0` doesn't require any specific migration steps.
 This release contains the following changes:

 - Adds support for [Recovery Codes](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md) feature.